brucewlee/brucewlee/README.md

 - I'm a student at the University of Pennsylvania.

-- I like doing independent research!
+- I do independent research for fun.

 You can **find me** at: